Deli Serdang Regency: Neighbouring areas

 The major city of Medan is a semi-enclave within the regency (except in the north, where the city reaches the Malacca Strait at Belawan).

 Administrative districts

-The regency is divided into twenty-two districts (kecamatan), tabulated below with their areas (in km^{2}) and their 2010 Census and 2020 Census populations, and the official estimates as of mid 2024.
+The regency is divided into twenty-two districts (kecamatan), tabulated below with their areas (in km^{2}) and their 2010 Census and 2020 Census populations, and the official estimates as of mid-2025.
+For convenience, the districts are grouped below into two geographical halfs - a western half containing suburbs of Medan, and an eastern half centred on Tanjung Morawa; the western half can more easily by grouped into three areas - (i) the eastern suburbs of Medan, essentially Percut Sei Tuan District, (ii) the western suburbs of Medan, essentially Hamparan Perak and Sunggal Districts, and (iii) the southern suburbs and rural areas further south.
 The table also includes the locations of the district administrative centres, the number of administrative villages within each district (totaling 380 rural desa, and 14 urban kelurahan), and its post code: